widelang/draft/README.md

 }

 error ? {
-  "{}", error?.. -- Will output the any error
+  "{}", error?.. -- Will output any error if any provided by Wide
   |1| -- |1| means: Exit if error 1
 }
 ```